 Rivet Sloane Mid-Century Modern Armchair

 Okay okay so we’re starting to see some similarities now, the dulcet natural tones, the legs, I still can’t see the ‘organic lines’ but we’re getting there.
 This hardwood framed chair with solid beech wood legs would be the perfectly mid-century accompaniment to the above sofa.
 But why stick to these boring natural tones just because an IKEA advertisement has it?
 Try our color guide to spice things up.
+A perfect addition to a mid century modern living room or mid century reading corner.

 #3 Side Table